Research and Reports

 Toolkits, Guides and Frameworks

-- CTE Leadership Self-efficacy Scale – Conrad, Parr, Watkins, Yost & Gordon, Faculty & Staff Research and Creative Activity, November 2020
+- TE Leadership Self-efficacy Scale – Conrad, Parr, Watkins, Yost & Gordon, Faculty & Staff Research and Creative Activity, November 2020

 This self-assessment can be used by CTE leaders to evaluate their technical, human and conceptual skills as leaders.
 It aligns with the ACTE Quality CTE Program of Study Framework.